-Using renewable energy heating systems as an alternative to oil heating or gas heating will slice a serious chunk off your carbon footprint.
+A renewable energy heating system instead of oil or gas heating will slice a serious chunk off your carbon footprint.

 Around a quarter of your household’s greenhouse gas emissions comes from heating your house and electricity, if you’re not using renewables.
 That’s why CAfS focuses so much on renewable heating solutions and helping people to save energy at home.

 There are three main options for renewable energy heating systems.
 The one you choose will depend a lot on your site and your budget.

 We’ll give you a brief overview here, but we recommend the Energy Saving Trust website as a great starting point to find out more.
 Once you’ve read up, we suggest asking a few installers to visit your site and advise on the best options for you.

 Main alternatives to an oil or gas boiler for heating your home and water:

 A water-source heat pump might be a possibility if your home is beside a river or lake.

 You can make the above options even more efficient by adding a solar thermal system, which will heat some of your water using solar power.
 A thermal store can also save more energy, by storing excess heat.

 We should also mention district heating schemes, although they’re generally set up for a group of houses rather than a single home.
 It’s where you capture heat produced by a local manufacturing plant, for example, and use it to heat nearby homes.
 You can download our factsheet about district heating schemes below.
 We produced it in 2012, so it’s a bit out of date but it’ll give you an overview, along with two examples in Cumbria: